10 Reasons Why a Day Trip from Rome to Pompeii Is Worth It

 Admire the well-preserved ruins of Pompeii| ©Pedro

-Along the route through the incredible cobbled streets of Pompeii you will realize that there are buildings that were petrified under the lava but its structure remains in perfect condition.
-You can even see the details of some of the frescoes that have been preserved despite the fact that they are more than 2000 years old!
+As you walk through the incredible cobbled streets of Pompeii, you'll notice that some buildings were petrified under the lava but their structure remains in perfect condition.
+You can even see the details of some frescoes that have been preserved despite being over 2000 years old!

-It is clear that its amphitheater cannot compete with the Roman Colosseum, but its authenticity and the environment in which it is located make it an incredibly authentic place.
-It won't be hard for you to imagine the social life that took place in the forum, how life was inside the houses, the customs in the temples?
+Of course, its amphitheater cannot compete with the Roman Colosseum, but its authenticity and the setting in which it is located make it an incredibly authentic place.
+It won't be hard to imagine the social life that took place in the forum, what life was like inside the houses, the customs in the temples...

 Book an excursion to Pompeii